 Jimmy’s arrival at the annual UN climate change conference — which was also his very first trip outside of Canada — was ironically delayed by climate change.

 (Unseasonably warm weather kept the Taloyoak airport fogged under for several days at the tail-end of Nunavut’s warmest October on record.)

 But we were able to pre-record Jimmy’s remarks in our Toronto office.
-He spoke about how Elders in his community have been working to protect this region for decades and the role that Niqihaqut’s new model of food sovereignty, anchored in conservation and climate adaptation, will play in helping to establish the proposed 86,000 square kilometre Aviqtuuq Inuit Protected and Conserved Area (IPCA).
+He spoke about how Elders in his community have been working to protect this region for decades and the role that Niqihaqut’s new model of food sovereignty, anchored in conservation and climate adaptation, will play in helping to establish the proposed 86,000 square kilometre Aqviqtuuq Inuit Protected and Conserved Area (IPCA).

-And once Jimmy made it to COP, he was able to participate in a number of sessions and events, including meeting with Steven Guilbeault, Canada’s new minister of the environment and climate change to talk about the need to protect Aviqtuuq.
+And once Jimmy made it to COP, he was able to participate in a number of sessions and events, including meeting with Steven Guilbeault, Canada’s new minister of the environment and climate change to talk about the need to protect Aqviqtuuq.

 One highlight of his attendance was his participation in Inuit Day at COP, a celebration of Inuit culture and perspectives on climate change hosted by the Inuit Circumpolar Council.

 Throughout the day, Jimmy participated in panels, interacted with guests and even performed a traditional Inuit drum dance.

 Jimmy returned home from COP full of pride from all of the wonderful recognition for the Aqviqtuuq project from climate leaders around the world.

 WWF was proud to help bring ensure Jimmy’s voice would be heard representing his community on the world stage, and we will continue to support Jimmy and the rest of his team working towards Aqviqtuuq IPCA.

 You can read even more about Jimmy’s adventures at COP26 in the interview he gave to the Nunatsiaq News.